-Appendix 5 - Lesson Drop Ins
+Appendix 4 - Lesson Drop Ins

-Date: Period: Class: Teacher: Completed by: Drop In Focus (link to 6MF): Lesson Objective/Foo cus:

-What is the teacher doina?
-What are the pupils doina?
-What is the teacher doing?
-(Please use additional paper if required) What are the pupils doing?
-(Please use additional paper if required)
+Date: Period: Class: Teacher: Completed by: Drop In Focus (link to 6MF): Lesson Objective/F ocus: What is the teacher doing? e additional paper if required) What are the pupils (Please use additional paper if doing?
+(Please us e additional paper if required) (Please use additional paper if required)

-Strengths: (Observer to also leave post-it note with teacher celebrating two strengths on leaving the lesson)

-Areas for development (if required):
+Strengths: (Observer to also leave post-it note with teacher celebrating two strengths on leaving the lesson) Areas for development (if required):